riflechess/riflechess.github.io/stp/summaries/Public_Safety_Committee_on_2025-06-25_100_PM.md

 ---
-titl: Publi Safty Cmmitt n 2025-06-25 1:00 PM
+title: Public Safety Committee on 2025-06-25 1:00 PM
-dat: 2025-06-25
+date: 2025-06-25
 ---
-#### Mting Inf
+#### Meeting Info
-* Typ: Publi Safty Cmmitt Mting
+* Type: Public Safety Committee Meeting
-* Pups: Disuss publi safty initiativs and pliis in Saint Paul
+* Purpose: Discuss public safety initiatives and policies in Saint Paul
-* Dat/Tim: Jun 25, 2025, 1:00 PM
+* Date/Time: June 25, 2025, 1:00 PM
-* Rlvant Cntxt: This is th fist mting f th nwly fmd Publi Safty Cmmitt, whih aims t hav gula and tanspant disussins n pgams and pliis ass th bad.
+* Relevant Context: This is the first meeting of the newly formed Public Safety Committee, which aims to have regular and transparent discussions on programs and policies across the board.

-#### Summay
+#### Summary

-Th mting statd with an intdutin by Chai Bwi, wh xpssd pid in stablishing th Publi Safty Cmmitt.
-Th fist agnda itm was binging awanss t atinal Gun Viln Awanss Mnth, psntd by th Offi f ighbhd Safty (OS).
-Dit Blay intdud mmunity patns, inluding Wld Yuth Cnnt, Hid, and Mms Dmand Atin, whih w n gun pvntin and viln dutin initiativs.
+The meeting started with an introduction by Chair Bowie, who expressed pride in establishing the Public Safety Committee.
+The first agenda item was bringing awareness to National Gun Violence Awareness Month, presented by the Office of Neighborhood Safety (ONS).
+Director Blakey introduced community partners, including World Youth Connect, Hired, and Moms Demand Action, which work on gun prevention and violence reduction initiatives.

-Th snd agnda itm was staff pt 25-114, Saf Summ ights Evnts.
-Cmmand MCab fm th St. Paul Pli Dpatmnt psntd an vviw f th vnt, whih statd 12 yas ag with a bafast mting btwn Tm Campin and thn-Chif Tdd Axtll.
-Th vnt has vlvd t pvid mmunity svis, inluding su tabls, publi halth utah, and finanial suity advi.
+The second agenda item was staff report 25-114, Safe Summer Nights Events.
+Commander McCabe from the St. Paul Police Department presented an overview of the event, which started 12 years ago with a breakfast meeting between Tom Campion and then-Chief Todd Axtell.
+The event has evolved to provide community services, including resource tables, public health outreach, and financial security advice.

-Th thid agnda itm was uitmnt and tntin in th St. Paul Fi Dpatmnt.
-Assistant Chif Jmiah Milquist psntd n th imptan f uitmnt and taining in maintaining a wll-taind and divs tam.
-H disussd th dpatmnt's ffts t impv adinss, inluding xtnding lad tim and aadmy duatin.
-Th psntatin als highlightd th us f affinity gups, suh as Twin Citis Fmal Fifight Fitnss (TCF3), Fifights Unitd, and Ls Bmbs, t uit and tain fifights.
+The third agenda item was recruitment and retention in the St. Paul Fire Department.
+Assistant Chief Jeremiah Milquist presented on the importance of recruitment and training in maintaining a well-trained and diverse team.
+He discussed the department's efforts to improve readiness, including extending lead time and academy duration.
+The presentation also highlighted the use of affinity groups, such as Twin Cities Female Firefighter Fitness (TCF3), Firefighters United, and Los Bomberos, to recruit and retain firefighters.

-Th mmitt thn disussd th hiing pss f th fi dpatmnt, with Assistant Chif Milquist xplaining that tsts a nw ndutd vy n t tw yas.
-Th disussin als tuhd n th us f vtim t bafill psitins duing taining, as wll as th xpansin f BLS (Basi Lif Suppt) t suppt patinal nds.
+The committee then discussed the hiring process for the fire department, with Assistant Chief Milquist explaining that tests are now conducted every one to two years.
+The discussion also touched on the use of overtime to backfill positions during training, as well as the expansion of BLS (Basic Life Support) to support operational needs.

-Th mting nludd with a psntatin by Assistant Chif Milquist n statgi vhiing, whih aims t hi 12-20 abv th FTE ap t du vtim and fill gaps in staffing.
-Th mmitt als disussd th imptan f invsting in ppl, planning, and plas t maintain a wll-funtining dpatmnt that flts th mmunity it svs.
+The meeting concluded with a presentation by Assistant Chief Milquist on strategic overhiring, which aims to hire 12-20 above the FTE cap to reduce overtime and fill gaps in staffing.
+The committee also discussed the importance of investing in people, planning, and places to maintain a well-functioning department that reflects the community it serves.

-Ovall, th mting fusd n publi safty initiativs, inluding gun viln pvntin, Saf Summ ights Evnts, and uitmnt and tntin in th St. Paul Fi Dpatmnt.
+Overall, the meeting focused on public safety initiatives, including gun violence prevention, Safe Summer Nights Events, and recruitment and retention in the St. Paul Fire Department.